gear-tech/gear/node/authorship/README.md

     <img src="../../images/block-proposing-timing.svg" width="80%" alt="Gear">
 </p>

-The original "source of truth" in terms of the block creation time is the same - the `SLOT_DURATOIN` runtime constant.
+The original "source of truth" in terms of the block creation time is the same - the `SLOT_DURATION` runtime constant.
 Eventually, the time allocated for processing of extirnsics of all `DispatchClass`'es will constitute almost exactly 1/3 of the overall block time.
 The same idea is true for the `Runtime` - the `MAXIMUM_BLOCK_WEIGHT` constant calculated as 1/3 of the total possible block `Weight`:

 ```
 `  time, |                        weight |